rorygleeson/aws-transcribe-iotcore/esp32-device-code/README.md

 <br/>
 <img src="ESP32-MQTT.png" width=50%>

-After completing this, we will be able to send and receive data from the ESP32 to AWs IoT Core.
+After completing this, we will be able to send and receive data from the ESP32 to/from AWS IoT Core.

 <br/>